-Then the ball was dropped and he was in the game.
-He was horrible.
+One of the kids dropped the ball and Brian was in the game.
+He played horrible.
 He could barely move, the ball flitted and swished all around him, filling nets and evoking cheers and groans from his teammates while he tried his very best, which meant he frantically was unable to do anything he tried to do.
-He was breathing hard, he couldn’t catch his breath.
-His chest was tight, and darkness spidered in from the corners of his vision.
+He was gasping, couldn’t catch his breath.
+His chest was tight, darkness spidered in from all sides of his vision.

-He was falling forward, looking at a ball that no longer seemed important, rolling to a stop just inches from his outstretched hand.
+He fell forward, looking at a ball that no longer seemed important, rolling to a stop just inches from his outstretched hand.
 He could try to swipe it toward the goal, but why?
 It wouldn’t work, and he didn’t know the score anyway.
-Then he felt his face hit the ground.
+His face hit the ground.
 It reminded him of when his brother had woken him up in the middle of the night, it reminded him—

 He felt a hand grasp around his left ankle.

-Then he was being yanked.
+He was being yanked.
 Dragged across the pavement.
-It hurt, but he also found himself able to finally take a massive breath.
+It hurt, but he found himself able to finally take a massive breath.
 His vision brightened.
 He wasn’t on the street in the middle of a street hockey game.
 He was beneath the rusty sharp tusks of the elephant.
 Tony had his ankle, Tony was yanking him back.

 “Leave him alone you big fuck!
-He’s gonna be something!”
+He’s gonna be someone!”